 How do black markets affect the economy?

-Underground markets negatively influence legitimate businesses which can’t compete with usually lower prices of goods.
+Underground markets negatively influence legitimate businesses that can't compete with significantly lower prices on goods.
 As a result, they can even be driven out.
-To force people to buy from them, some illegal sellers deliberately create shortages of legal products and services.
+Some illegal sellers deliberately create shortages of legal products and services to force people to buy from them.

-All transactions on black markets happen without the government’s consent and permission.
-The shadow economy activities also don’t involve the payment of taxes.
-This affects the revenue of the government that could have used the money on the services of the country's citizens.
-Since underground market economic activity isn’t mentioned in the statistics, it undervalues its GDP (gross domestic product) as well.
+All transactions on black markets happen without governments' consent and permission.
+The shadow economy activities also don't involve the payment of taxes.
+This affects governments' revenue that could have been used to pay for its citizens' services.
+Since underground market economic activity isn't mentioned in the statistics, it undervalues a country's GDP (gross domestic product) as well.

-Let’s have a look at the ways the government controls the black market.
+Let's have a look at the ways governments control the black market.

-To stop the activity of the underground economy is almost impossible.
+To stop the black market activities is almost impossible.
 The majority of sellers offer illegal products or services in a way that bypasses generally accepted laws.
-Goods that make up the largest percentage of goods on the black market are shoes, apparel, and accessories.
+Goods that make up the largest percentage of the black market are shoes, apparel, and accessories.
 Years ago, all illegal transactions were in cash so as not to leave a trace.
-Nowadays when the internet allows using the dark web and digital currencies, black market transactions are conducted online.
+Nowadays, when the internet allows using the dark web and digital currencies, black market transactions are conducted online.

 The shadow economy has a long history and continues its existence until today.
-There are still a lot of sellers and buyers involved in black markets which now go online.
+There are still a lot of sellers and buyers involved in black markets online.

 - In this article, you'll find information about the black market and its influence.

-- In this article, you’ll find the definition and example of a black market.
+- In this article, you'll find the definition and examples of black markets.

-- This article unveils the origins and causes of black markets.
+- This article unveils the origins of black markets.